Wright Prospecting has partial win over Hancock Prospecting in court battle over Hope Downs iron ore riches

 The men accordingly signed a deed in 1984, listing which assets went to Wright Prospecting and which went to Hancock Prospecting, but the court battles still ensued.

-At trial, Hancock Prospecting argued Wright Prospecting had no equity stake — or any right to royalties at Hope Downs — given it played no role in the financial investment and operational responsibilities of the site.
+At trial, Hancock Prospecting argued Wright Prospecting had no right to Hope Downs given it played no role in the investment and operation of the projects.

 “Over approximately four decades, John, Bianca, WPPL and DFD Rhodes took no risk and made no meaningful contribution to developing the Hope Downs and East Angelas iron ore mines and infrastructure,” Mr Newby said.

-Wright Prospecting accepted the Hope Downs 1, 2 and 3 mines were on the list as Hancock Prospecting-owned assets.
+Wright Prospecting, run by Mr Wright’s daughter Angela Bennett, accepted the Hope Downs 1, 2 and 3 mines were on the list as Hancock Prospecting-owned assets.

 But Hope Downs 4, 5 and 6 were a more complex matter.